langdon/summit-2015-lab-15812/labs/chapter3.md

         ADD scripts /scripts
         RUN chmod 755 /scripts/*

+#cp -R ~/sync/lab3/wordpress/scripts/ ~/my-lab3/wordpress/

 1. Add the Wordpress source from gzip tar file.
-Docker will extract the files.
+Docker will extract the files and remove the tar.

         ADD latest.tar.gz /var/www/html
         RUN chown -R apache:apache /var/www/

+#  cp ~/sync/lab3/wordpress/latest.tar.gz ~/my-lab3/wordpress/

 1. Add an instruction to expose the web server port.

         EXPOSE 80

-1. Add a `VOLUME` instruction for `/var/www/html`.
+1. Add a `VOLUME` instruction for `/var/www/html` so that we won't lose the web files if the container is removed.

         VOLUME /var/www/html